mukeshsoni/elm-instant/README.md

 - Quick way for someone new to the language to try it out
 - Mix of ui views + normal expressions
 - Has around 38 packages built in (the list is below).
 E.g. Just do `import Http` and it will work.
-- Can load files from the disk and the dependencies will be resolves automatically
+- Can load files from the disk and the dependencies will be resolved automatically
-- Can try multiple expressions for the same function. i like how [clojurescript devcards](https://github.com/bhauman/devcards)) describes themselves - visual REPL.
+- Can try multiple expressions for the same function. i like how [clojurescript devcards](https://github.com/bhauman/devcards) describes themselves - visual REPL.

 ![Elm counter pairs from elm-architechture examples](https://raw.githubusercontent.com/mukeshsoni/elm-instant/master/images/showcase.gif)

-elm-instant was inspired by [haskell for mac](http://haskellformac.com), the idea is to have a playground panel where users can type out code expressions and see the result instantaneously without any setup.
+elm-instant was inspired by [haskell for mac](http://haskellformac.com).
+The primary idea is to have a playground panel where users can type out code expressions and see the result instantaneously without any setup.
 There is a similar thing currently for elm ([elm-lang.org/try](elm-lang.org/try)) but it has limited functionality and doesn't work without having the ui layer (model, view, update, main etc.).

-#### The project is still in heavy development.
-You currently need to clone and run locally.
-Contributions and feedback are welcome!

 ## Setup